ATBO

 Other Exhibitions

 EETAL is a project launched in 2021 by Japan Benex Corporation, a company specialising in precision sheet metal processing technology.
 Through collaborations with designers, it reconsiders the creative potential of sheet metal from multiple perspectives.
 Embracing an experimental approach, the project challenges conventional notions of industrial production and explores new dialogues between sheet metal and design.
 The name "EETAL" originates from "SHEET METAL."
-It combines "EET" from "SHEET" and "TAL" from "METAL," forming a coined term that symbolises a new approach to sheet metal design.
+It combines "EET" from "SHEET" and "TAL" from "METAL," forming a coined term that symbolises the new form of sheet metal they strive to create.

 EETAL project